intentkit/IntentKit/README.md

 ---------------
 A demo app has been provided so you can see MWOpenInKit in action.

-1. Clone this repo
+1. Clone this repo.
+2. Run `pod install` inside the project directory.
-2. Open `MWOpenInKitDemo.xcworkspace`
+2. Open `MWOpenInKitDemo.xcworkspace`.
-3. Build and run the app
+3. Build and run the app.

 The demo lets you perform any of the actions supported by MWOpenInKit.